Hera Pheri (2000 film): Plot

-One day, the trio is visited by Anuradha, who tries to persuade Shyam to sign the NOC, so that she could receive the job at the bank.
-Since Shyam refuses to do so, Raju agrees to help Anuradha and manages to trick him into inadvertently signing the documents, causing their rivalry to hit its peak.
-Shyam also threatens to sue both the bank manager and Anuradha, who eventually agrees to give him the position in the bank in exchange for ₹50,000, but Shyam refuses to do so.
-Khadak Singh, an old friend of Shyam in Gurgaon, visits the trio demanding back the ₹35,000 Shyam had borrowed from him earlier, or else the marriage of Khadak Singh's younger sister, Banno, will be cancelled, and he will commit suicide if Shyam fails to return the money.
-Shyam now decides to give up the job at the bank and borrow ₹35,000 from Anuradha instead in order to repay his debt to Khadak Singh.
-However, he learns that Anuradha is living with her mentally ill mother in abject poverty and still has to pay the rent to her landlord.
-She admits that she discovered Shyam's own financial situation being tough as her own, and that she had no heart to go through with her plan, so she has decided to resign from her job at the bank.
-In return, Shyam tears Anuradha's resignation letter up, insisting that he could never live with himself, and that she should keep the position in the bank.
-Later, Shyam discovers Raju's deception to his mother and drunkenly confronts him, also stating that his mother can be fake.
-As a result, a hurt Raju breaks down in tears and admits that his mother is real, and that he can go to any extent in order to avoid breaking her heart, which melts the hearts of both Shyam and Baburao.
-At this point, the trio finally unites with each other after each one having shared his grief, and now decides to overcome all their unending financial problems together.
+One day, the trio is visited by Anuradha, who asks Shyam to sign a NOC so she can receive the bank position.
+After Shyam refuses, Raju helps Anuradha by tricking Shyam into signing the documents, causing their rivalry to peak.
+Enraged, Shyam threatens to sue the bank manager and Anuradha, who agrees to give him the position in exchange for ₹50,000, but Shyam refuses.
+Khadak Singh, an old friend of Shyam in Gurgaon, visits and demands ₹35,000 that Shyam had borrowed prior.
+Otherwise, the marriage of Khadak Singh's younger sister, Banno, will be cancelled, and he will commit suicide.
+Shyam gives up the bank job and borrows ₹35,000 from Anuradha to repay his debt to Khadak Singh.
+However, he learns that Anuradha is living with her mentally ill mother in poverty and has to pay the rent.
+She admits she discovered Shyam's own difficult financial situation, compelling her to not go through with her plan.
+She decides to resign from her job.
+In return, Shyam tears Anuradha's resignation letter up, insisting that he could never live with himself, and asks her to keep the position.
+Later, Shyam discovers Raju's deception to his mother and drunkenly confronts him, accusing him of faking his mother's existence.
+Raju breaks down in tears and admits that his mother is real, and that he will go to any extent to avoid breaking her heart, which pleases both Shyam and Baburao to hear.
+The trio unites with each other after sharing grievances and decides to overcome their financial problems together.